AnalyseOptimize/finance_project/README.md

 # Step №1.
 The Goal of our Project
 The scope of our project is the financial market.
-We want to reach accurate prediction for future prices of almost 400 shares of different companies.
+We want to reach accurate prediction for future prices of more than 400 shares of different companies.
 They were chosen not accidentally: we decided to focus on 4 sectors:
 * Industrials
 * Renewable Energy
 * Financial Services